Kirk-Esterline/test-projects/README.md

 ## Interactive Gallery

-The aim with this text code is to create an image gallery, where the hero image and description changes based on the gallery image that was clicked.
+This test code aims to create an image gallery, where the hero image and description change based on the gallery image that was clicked.

 **How it works**
-Event listeners were added to each of the gallery images and when clicked a function is called that changes the 'src' of hero image.
+Event listeners were added to each of the gallery images and when clicked a function is called that changes the 'src' of the hero image.
 Additionally 'innerText' is added to the description 'p' element when different gallery images are clicked on.

+**Recent Upgrades**
+- The item numbers and descriptions are now all incorporated into the img element.
+Data elements were added to the images which contain the necessary description text.
+The text contained in the data attribute is hidden until the gallery image is selected.
+At that point, the JS function reads the data text and adds it to the visible 'p' element in effect showing the image description.
+The item number works similarly, but the text is placed in a 'span' rather than a 'p' element.

 **What I've learned**
-1. I learned to be less specific about the use of '.this' which allowed for more flexibilty.
-For example in main.js newImage is defined as 'this'.
+1. I learned to be less specific about the use of '.this' which allowed for more flexibility.
+For example, in main.js newImage is defined as 'this'.
 Originally it was defined as 'this.src' which worked fine, but it required a new binding to be declared to target different parts of the element that was clicked.
-By being less specific and defining newImage as simply 'this' only one binding is needed and all the attributes of newImage can be accesssed, for example newImage.src or newImage.alt
+By being less specific and defining newImage as simply 'this' only one binding is needed and all the attributes of newImage can be accessed, for example, newImage.src or newImage.alt
+2. I learned about the html data attribute during this project.
+The data attribute enables additional content to be added to an element without changing the way it behaves or is displayed.
+And, importantly 'data' can be accessed easily and cleanly by JS.